Quest for quantum advantage: Monte Carlo wave-function simulations of the Coherent Ising Machine: Hamiltonian and Master Equation

-This is known to provide a route to finding the Ising ground state, apart from issues with solutions being trapped in non-extremal states.
-Here, we consider the full quantum problem, and investigate conditions for finding the solution in regimes where the mean-field equations are no longer applicable, due to strong entanglement and quantum noise effects.
+Eq. \ref{eq:Mean Field equation} is known to provide a classical route to finding the Ising ground state, apart from issues with solutions being trapped in non-extremal states.
+For a coupled system, if we assume that $\alpha_{i}=\sigma_{i}\left|\alpha\right|$, with the same mean photon number for all modes at the steady state, then the dynamics is such as to minimize $E\left(\bm{\sigma}\right)$, and in the steady state {

+} We next consider the full quantum problem, and investigate conditions for finding the solution in regimes where the mean-field equations are no longer applicable, due to strong entanglement and quantum noise effects.
+We then compare this with the classical MF results.